vsco/dcdr/README.md

 Each of these components are comprised of lower level libraries that you can use to to suit your systems specific needs.

+Decider is built to be adaptable to any backing datastore.
+At the moment only Consul is supported but [Etcd](https://coreos.com/etcd/) and [Redis](http://redis.io/) adapters are in the works.

 ### About Feature Flags

 Feature flags have many use cases and a wide spectrum of implementations.
 With Decider the two supported types of flags are `boolean` and `percentile`.
 For out purposes at [VSCO](http://vsco.co) these have been enough to handle most all of our needs.